Welcome to Raising Autism

 "Operating Instructions", Parent Support Groups, Advocacy Tips for Success, Travel, Toys, Aids, Lost/Runaway and Thanks

-Health Insurance, Medicaid/Medicare, Drugs, Dental Insurance, Mental Health- Hospitalizations, Child Crisis, and Child Protective Services.
+Health Insurance, Medicaid/Medicare, Drugs, Dental, Mental Health- Hospitalizations, Child Crisis, and Child Protective Services.

 In-Home Support Services (IHSS), Social Security, Regional Center Services, Area Boards, Department of Developmental Services and Police.